by Eric B. Hare

 murmuring and

-criticizing
+criticizing is

-road, and I
+of the road, and

-don't want to be
+I don’t want to

-there!
+be there!

-A little while
+little while

-later, we heard
+until we heard a

-a rattle and a
+rattle and a

 clatter, and two

-military trucks
+like military

 had canvas roofs